 Companies adept at transforming loyalty from a transactional event into a personal brand connection will drive growth and enhance the perceived customer value of their brand.
-This strategic shift not only improves profitability but also significantly boosts EBITDA contributions.
-To do so, companies must thoughtfully navigate the impact of the strategic forces discussed below.
+This strategic shift not only improves the impact of the strategic forces discussed below.